 Parents of children with CVI talk a lot about how our kids are unable to recognize us.
-We offer ourselves as examples to underscore the difficulty with visual recognition when it comes to the human face; and the particular difficulty of recognizing the person who should be the most recognizable in your child’s life, but is not.
+We offer up ourselves as examples to underscore difficulty with faces (Roman) when it comes to looking at a face, let alone visually recognizing somebody; and the particular difficulty of recognizing the person who should be the most recognizable in your child’s life, but is not.

 In her presentations on CVI and the CVI Range, CVI Teacher Ellen Mazel includes a story about this topic.
 She will often invite a parent for an unanticipated visit to their child’s classroom.
 Doing this helps her assess the impact of the CVI characteristic of complexity (Roman), difficulty with faces.
 By doing this, teachers can also see for themselves how hard facial recognition can be for a student with CVI.